 Nature literature; Edward Abbey; William Wordsworth; land/habitat conservation policy; pedagogy relating science

 and environmental awareness.

-Professor Emeritus, Department of Geography, Miami University, Oxford OH USA
+also: Professor Emeritus, Department of Geography, Miami University, Oxford OH USA

 local ecological restoration and native landscaping